 PHIL: Yeah, chosen people of God.

-PHIL: Cause, you know, I love this doctrine too.
+PHIL: Because, you know, I love this doctrine too.
 I love the doctrine of election.

-JOHN: Oh, I love all the sound doctrines.
+JOHN: Well, I love all the sound doctrines.

 PHIL: Wow, are you sick?